Sanikachavan123/DataScience-ML/README.md

-This is my projects of Data Science and ML.
+This are my projects of Data Science and ML.